 Garrapata State Park is technically part of Big Sur, even though it is located more on the Monterey coastline than on the Big Sur coastline.
-This state park has some amazing trails to beautiful beaches and views, but it is not well marked so you have to know what you are looking for or you will drive right past it without even knowing you were in the park.
+Regardless, this state park has some fantastic trails to beautiful beaches and views, but it is not well marked, so you have to know what you are looking for, or you will drive right past it without even knowing you were in the park.
 I got a chance to hike the short Rocky Ridge Trail last time I was there, and it is a beautiful way to experience the coastline that is not as popular as many of Big Sur’s other parks.
 Here is all the information.

 Details